 The key is presenting the Court with the evidence necessary for your particular situation.
 The Court will begin its analysis by determining if the requesting spouse has a need for alimony.
 The standard of living enjoyed during the marriage will be a significant factor.
 However, the Court will also assume the requesting spouse is working to his or her maximum capacity in determining need, even if they ultimately choose not to work.
 If you are the paying spouse you will want to make sure you give the evidence of your spouse’s ability to work.
 Both parties will want to present sufficient evidence to determine the true standard of living during the marriage.
 Even if your case does not go to trial you will need this information to determine an appropriate alimony award for settlement purposes.
-Thus, it is imperative you choose an attorney that has experience presenting these types of cases to the Court in order to achieve the best possible results.
+Thus, it is imperative you choose an attorney that has to experience presenting these types of cases to the Court in order to achieve the best possible results.

 Types of Alimony

-Amount of Alimony?
+Amount of Alimony in Florida?

-While the standard of living, the duration of the marriage, the need and the ability to pay are the primary factors, the Court must consider all of the following in awarding alimony:
+While the standard of living, the duration of the marriage, the need, and the ability to pay are the primary factors, the Court must consider all of the following in awarding alimony:

-- The standard of living during the marriage
+- Standard of living during the marriage

-- The length of the marriage
+- Length of the marriage

-- The age of each party
+- Age of each party

-- The financial resources of each party
+- Financial resources of each party

 - All sources of income available to either party.